 The Interpreter Education (Sign Language) degree is offered in partnership with Blue Ridge Community College.
 Learn to communicate and interpret for the deaf community through this unique program, utilizing the North Carolina Information Highway and online courses.
 For information regarding this degree, contact José Cruz, 910.678.8546, email@example.com

 Why arts & sciences?

 Greater flexibility - AA and AS degrees do not require you to determine a major, and in fact, a degree in liberal arts will give you the flexibility to postpone your decision (as you discover your passion) and have a better idea of what you want to focus on.
-But, if you do have a target in mind, there may be an opportunity for a pre-major or dual enrollment with a 4- year college of your choice.
+But, if you do have a target in mind, there may be an opportunity for a dual enrollment with a 4- year college of your choice.

 Save time and money - Earning your AA or AS degree is much more inexpensive than beginning at a four-year institution.

 Increase your income - Like any college degree, an associate degree will open doors to higher income potential and promotions.